 - Serve Immediately.

-- Optional - garnish with pico de Gallo, cilantro, avocado, and cotija cheese.
+- Serve with pico de Gallo, cilantro, avocado, and cotija cheese.
+It's optional but makes the extra delicious.

 Video